iCliniq Logo

 What Are the Causes of Adult-Onset Basal Ganglia Disease?

-Adult-onset basal ganglia disease is an autosomal dominant disease means it is inherited.
+Adult-onset basal ganglia disease is an autosomal dominant disease, which means it is inherited.
 Mutations in the FTL (ferritin light chain) gene lead to the reduced ability to store iron, resulting in the formation and accumulation of iron in the brain, especially in the basal ganglia region.
 This region is responsible for the controlled movements of the body, and hence, those affected by this disease are known to have problems regarding physical actions.

 How Common Is Adult-Onset Basal Ganglia Disease?

-Adult-onset basal ganglia disease is not a very common disease, and only about 100 cases of neuroferritinopathy are known to be reported in medical history up to date.
+Adult-onset basal ganglia disease is not a very common disease, and only about 100 cases of neuroferritinopathy are known to be reported in medical history to date.

 What Are the Common Signs and Symptoms of Adult-Onset Ganglia Disease?